 Good printed circuit board (PCB) layout is as important as the circuit design itself in achieving high speed A/D performance.
-The AD7868's comparator is required to make bit decisions on an LSB size of 1.465 mV.
+The AD7869's comparator is required to make bit decisions on an LSB size of 366 $\mu V$ .
 To achieve this, the designer has to be conscious of noise both in the ADC itself and in the preceding analog circuitry.
 Switching mode power supplies are not recommended as the switching spikes will feed through to the comparator causing noisy code transitions.
 Other causes of concern are ground loops and digital feedthrough from microprocessors.
-These are factors which influence any ADC, and a proper PCB layout which minimizes these effects is essential for best performance.
+These are factors that influence any ADC, and a proper PCB layout that minimizes these effects is essential for best performance.